readingshapes/streamlit_tutorial/emails/day_0.md

   Ari Lamstein

-PS If you'd like to know why I like Streamlit, you can read [this](https://github.com/arilamstein/streamlit_tutorial/blob/main/motivating_example.ipynb) Jupyter Notebook I go through when I deliver this course as an in-person workshop.
+PS: If you’re wondering why I like Streamlit, check out [this](https://github.com/arilamstein/streamlit_tutorial/blob/main/motivating_example.ipynb) Jupyter Notebook—it’s the one I walk through during my live workshops.

 PPS If you'd like to skip ahead, you can read tomorrow's email [here]().